Queen adds a touch of Spice to royal visit

 The Queen, who is president of the charity, met NHS and centre staff and people living with cancer to hear how they have been supported by Maggie’s.

-“I first met Maggie many years ago, in the ‘swinging sixties’, when I ventured into her beautiful and cool boutique, AnnaCat,” she said.
+“I first met Maggie many years ago, in the swinging 60s, when I ventured into her beautiful and cool boutique, Annacat,” she said.

 “I remember her then as being warm, funny and generous.
 And it was with those characteristics that she confronted her cancer diagnosis in 1988, at the age of 47.